Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 6. Navigate to your resource group's overview page and refresh until the Data Factory's deployment concludes.
 Click on the Data Factory in the resource listing.
 7. Click on ***Author and deploy*** in the new panel.
 8. Create Linked services:
+    1. Create the Azure Storage Linked service:
-    1. Click **New Data Store**, choose ***Azure Storage***, replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) to the editor, replace "[unique]" with your unique string and "[Key]" with your storage key, and click the upper arrow button to  deploy it
+        a.
+Click **New Data Store** and choose **Azure Storage**.
+	b.
+Replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) (available in the resources folder of this git repository).
+	c.
+Replace "[unique]" with your unique string and "[Key]" with your storage key.
+	d.
+Click the up arrow button to deploy this linked service.
+    2. Create the Azure SQL DW Linked service:
-    2. Click **New Data Store**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with    the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) to the editor, replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution, and click the upper arrow button to  deploy it.
+        a.
+Click **New Data Store** and choose **Azure SQL Data Warehouse**.
+	b.
+Replace the content in the editor with the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) (available in the resources folder of this git repository).
+	c.
+Replace "[unique]" with your unique string and "[User]" and "[password]" with the values you chose earlier (recorded in the SQL Data Warehouse memo table).
 Note that there are two instances of "[unique]".
+	d.
+Click the up arrow button to deploy this linked service.
+    3. Create the Azure ML Linked Service:
-    3. Click **New Compute**, choose ***Azure ML***,  replace the content in the editor with  the content in [AzureMLLinkedService.json](resource/AzureDataFactory/AzureMLLinkedService.json) to the editor, replace  the content in "mlEndpoint" and "apikey" with  the real value in this solution, and click the upper arrow button to  deploy it.
-You can check the value from your memo in the Azure Machine learning Web service part.
+        a.
+Click **New Compute** and choose **Azure ML**.
+	b.
+Replace the content in the editor with the content in [AzureMLLinkedService.json](resource/AzureDataFactory/AzureMLLinkedService.json) (available in the resources folder of this git repository).
+	c.
+Replace  the content in "mlEndpoint" and "apikey" with the values recorded in the Azure ML memo table.
+	d.
+Click the up arrow button to deploy this linked service.
-9. Create datasets
+9. Create the datasets:
+    1. Create the Azure Blob Storage dataset:
-    1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [AzureBlobDataset.json](resource/AzureDataFactory/AzureBlobDataset.json) to the editor, and click the upper arrow button to  deploy it
+        a.
+Click **New Dataset** and choose ***Azure Blob Storage***.
+	b.
+Replace the content in the editor with the content in [AzureBlobDataset.json](resource/AzureDataFactory/AzureBlobDataset.json) (available in the resources folder of this git repository).
+	c.
+Click the up arrow button to deploy the dataset.
+    1. Create the user dataset:
-    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with the content in [AzureSqlDWInputUser.json](resource/AzureDataFactory/AzureSqlDWInputUser.json) to the editor, and click the upper arrow button to  deploy it
+        a.
+Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
+	b.
+Replace the content in the editor with the content in [AzureSqlDWInputUser.json](resource/AzureDataFactory/AzureSqlDWInputUser.json) (available in the resources folder of this git repository).
+	c.
+Click the up arrow button to deploy the dataset.
+    1. Create the activity dataset:
-    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content in [AzureSqlDWInputActivity.json](resource/AzureDataFactory/AzureSqlDWInputActivity.json) to the editor, and click the upper arrow button to  deploy it
+        a.
+Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
+	b.
+Replace the content in the editor with the content in [AzureSqlDWInputActivity.json](resource/AzureDataFactory/AzureSqlDWInputActivity.json) (available in the resources folder of this git repository).
+	c.
+Click the up arrow button to deploy the dataset.
+    1. Create the prediction dataset:
-    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content  in [AzureSqlDWOutputPrediction.json](resource/AzureDataFactory/AzureSqlDWOutputPrediction.json) to the editor, and click the upper arrow button to  deploy it
+        a.
+Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
+	b.
+Replace the content in the editor with the content in [AzureSqlDWOutputPrediction.json](resource/AzureDataFactory/AzureSqlDWOutputPrediction.json) (available in the resources folder of this git repository).
+	c.
+Click the up arrow button to deploy the solution.
-10. Create pipelines
+10. Create the pipelines:
-    1. Right click **Drafts**, choose "New pipeline",
+    1. Create the pipeline from SQL Data Warehouse to Azure ML:
+        a.
+Right-click **Drafts** and choose ***New pipeline***.
-        1. Copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) to the editor,
+        b.
+Copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) (available in the resources folder of this git repository) to the editor.
-        2. Replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution
+        c.
+Replace "[unique]" with your unique string and  "[User]" and "[password]" with the values chosen earlier (recorded in the Azure SQL Data Warehouse memo table).
-        3. Specify an active period that you want the pipeline to run.
-Since the data passing through in 15 minutes represents a day's data, and we have 60 days data in total, we needed only 15-hour period for the pipeline.
-You should use the current UTC time as the starttime.
-An example is like:
+        d.
+Specify an active period for the pipeline.
+You should use the current UTC time as the start time.
+Our data-generating web job will create data every 15 minutes for up to 15 hours, so it is not necessary to choose a duration longer than fifteen hours.
+As an example, if the current UTC time were midnight on December 1, 2016, one would enter:
             ```
             "start": "2016-12-01T00:00:00Z",
             "end": "2016-12-01T15:00:00Z",
             ```
-        4.  start the pipeline by setting the value "isPaused" to "false"
+        e.
+Set the value "isPaused" to "false":
             ```
             "isPaused": false
             ```
-        4.  click the upper arrow button to  deploy it
+        f.
+Click the up arrow button to deploy the pipeline.

+    2. Create the pipeline from Blob Storage to SQL Data Warehouse:
-    2. Right click **Drafts**, choose "New pipeline",
+        a.
+Right-click **Drafts** and choose "New pipeline",
-        1. Copy the content in [BlobToSqlDW.json](resource/AzureDataFactory/BlobToSqlDW.json) to the editor,
+        b.
+Copy the content in [BlobToSqlDW.json](resource/AzureDataFactory/BlobToSqlDW.json) (available in the resources folder of this git repository) to the editor.
-        2. Specify an active period that you want the pipeline to run.
-It should be the same as the MLPipeline
+        c.
+Specify an active period that you want the pipeline to run.
+The active period should be the same as what you chose above.
-        4.  start the pipeline by setting the value "isPaused" to "false"
+        d.
+Set the value "isPaused" to "false".
-        ```
-        "isPaused": false
-        ```
-        3. Click the upper arrow button to  deploy it
+        3. Click the up arrow button to deploy the pipeline.

 ## PowerBI Dashboard